20% off €35

-Kimchi is the latest fashionable ferment which has the health world talking.
+Kimchi is the latest fashionable ferment that has the health world talking.
 In this article, we’ll uncover just how good for you this spicy Korean cabbage dish really is.

 We’ll explain what kimchi is, investigate its health benefits, share its nutritional profile, and advise you on how to get more kimchi in your diet.

-Cabbage and other vegetables are typically flavoured with spices, including chilli, or even fish sauce, and left to ferment in a jar for 8 to 14 days.
+Cabbage and other vegetables are typically flavoured with spices, including chilli, or even fish sauce, and left to ferment in a jar for 3-21 days.

 Kimchi is linked to a wide variety of health benefits, including:

 Fermented foods, like kimchi, increase the volume of probiotics (good bacteria) present in the gut.3

 Creating an environment where this friendly bacteria can thrive and multiply in your gut is linked to the prevention and treatment of several conditions, including:

 These same probiotics are found in kimchi, although all the studies linked to the effects above were focused on high doses of probiotic supplements, rather than the consumption of kimchi.

 More study is required in relation to probiotics in fermented foods.

 Handpicked content: Do Fermented Foods Improve Gut Health?